 FSH and Pregnancy

-Despite high FSH levels, and stimulation and IVF attempts that didn’t pan out, a small number of patients can still walk away and conceive.
+Despite high FSH levels, stimulation, and IVF attempts that didn’t pan out, a small number of patients can still walk away and conceive.

-Some reproductive endocrinologists call elevated FSH levels an empiric observation that egg quality is low and that is synonymous with low implantation rates.
+Some reproductive endocrinologists call elevated FSH levels an empiric observation that egg quality is low and synonymous with low implantation rates.
 That, however, is a statistical, and not an absolute, statement.

-Poor quality eggs are unable to generate the cellular energy required to make the seven-day sprint from ovulation to implantation.
-There is a lack of function, it just can’t keep up.
+Poor-quality eggs cannot generate the cellular energy required for the seven-day sprint from ovulation to implantation.
+There is a lack of function; it just can’t keep up.
 And it’s honest to communicate this to women with high FSH levels.
-Brutal, but honest.
+Brutal but honest.

 And do the research.
-Given the sheer number of women who delay childbearing until their mid-30s and 40s when FSH levels rise, along with the associated increased risk of implantation failure and miscarriage, research is focusing on treatments that will preserve the maternal genetics.
+Given the sheer number of women who delay childbearing until their mid-30s and 40s when FSH levels rise, along with the associated increased risk of implantation failure and miscarriage, research focuses on treatments that will preserve maternal genetics.
 One crucial piece of the puzzle lies in unlocking the mystery of the aging process of the ovary.

 Why does the rate of ovarian aging accelerate when women are around 37?

-If we knew that, it might have an impact on what doctors can do and see if it is possible to predict how an individual’s ova would age.
+If we knew that, it might impact what doctors can do and see if it is possible to predict how an individual’s ova would age.
 Until there is a clear understanding of ovarian aging, FSH remains the benchmark for most doctors when it comes to making therapy determinations.

-How FSH levels affect fertility treatment success rates?
+How do FSH levels affect fertility treatment success rates?

-Elevated FSH levels also indicate diminished ovarian reserve which means there are fewer follicles or eggs and these are often of questionable quality.
+Elevated FSH levels also indicate diminished ovarian reserve, meaning there are fewer follicles or eggs, which are often of questionable quality.